 Type of Unit

 Single and multi-split constant air-volume (CAV) systems are some of the most common types of commercial AC units.
-They feature an outdoor compressor and an indoor blower, and they are most useful in smaller business with relatively few rooms to cool.
+They feature an outdoor compressor and an indoor blower, and they are most useful in smaller businesses with relatively few rooms to cool.
 Variable air volume (VAV) systems modify the amount of air they move based on the current temperature, making them more efficient than CAV systems.
 Variable refrigerant volume (VRV) systems include a coolant in their blowers and allow you to heat and cool individual rooms as needed.

 Brand & Features